redcode/Z80/README.md

 **Description**
 The value used as the first argument when calling a callback.
 **Details**
-This variable should be initialized before using the emulator and can be used to reference the context or instance of the machine being emulated.
+This variable should be initialized before using the emulator and can be used to reference the context/instance of the machine being emulated.
 <br>
 ```C
 ZZ80State state;